-Impairment loss decreased by 78.0% from P1,014 million in 2020 to P223 million in 2021.
+Impairment loss decreased by 78.0% from ₱1,014 million in 2020 to ₱223 million in 2021.
 In 2021, impairment loss recognized were mainly from the Meat Alternative segment related to the underperforming reactor in its BF1 facility since it operated.
 This was softened by the reversal of allowance in 2021 due to the improvement of the result of the operation of biscuit line in MNTH.
-In 2020, impairment loss recognized were from the Meat Alternative segment related to the involved a new production process but resulted in fermentation capacity that was significantly lower than expected, and higher operating costs.
+In 2020, impairment loss recognized were from the Meat Alternative segment related to the introduction of a new forming production line which involved a new production process but resulted in fermentation capacity that was significantly lower than expected, and higher operating costs.
 The production line is still in use but the carrying value has been adjusted accordingly, and the Group expects that future capacity expansion projects will revert to established processes in the future.
 For additional information, please see Notes 12, 13 and 20 to the Audited Consolidated Financial Statements.